kaichii/automerge.github.io/blog/2023-11-06-automerge-repo.md

 ## Integrations

 `automerge-repo` provides a set of primitives that you can use to build a wide range of applications.
-To make this easier, we have built integrations with a few common UI frameworks (and you can easily add further integrations).
+To make this easier, we have built integrations with a few common UI frameworks.
+You can easily add further integrations and we welcome contributions which integrate with popular frameworks!

 ### React Integration